siteroller/ColorRoller-MooTools-Color-Picker/README.md

  - Watch the [GitHUB page](http://github.com/siteroller/colorpicker) for updates.
  - Leave issues on the [GitHUB Issue Tracker](http://github.com/siteroller/colorpicker/issues).
  - Check out the [Mootools Forge Page](http://mootools.net/forge/p/colorroller%20-%20mootools%20color%20picker).
-    - As [the Forge is buggy](http://blog.siteroller.net/mootools-forge-gotchas), the info and downloads on this page are probably out of date.
+    - As [I have no control over the state of the forge page](http://blog.siteroller.net/mootools-forge-gotchas), the info and downloads on this page may be out of date.
  - Or email us:

         var name = "ColorRoller";